Extenuating Circumstances Policy

 - Photos of the damage

-Transportation disruptions that make it impossible to travel to your destination, including road closures and flight cancellations due only to airport closures.
-This includes closures and cancellations caused by natural disasters such as earthquakes or severe storms.
-You’ll be asked to provide a notice of the road closure, or notice of the airport closure, or documentation from the airline that the flight was canceled due to airport closure.
-Delayed or rescheduled flights, overbookings, airline strikes, and the inability of an airline to complete a flight are not covered.
+Transportation disruptions that make it impossible to travel to your destination, including road closures and flight cancellations where there are no alternative methods of travel.
+This includes closures and cancellations caused by natural disasters, such as earthquakes or severe storms.
+You’ll be asked to provide a notice of the road closure, or documentation from the airline that the flight was cancelled and supporting documentation confirming that it's not possible to travel to your destination.

 Train, bus, or ferry cancellations where no alternate trips were available on the same day.
 You’ll be asked to provide documentation that clearly shows the carrier was not operating on that day, such as a screenshot of the company’s website or a link to an official statement from the carrier.